 Thursday, 16 November 2017 Suresh Kumar

-The Sentiment based Crude Oil Strategy is a long/short systematic strategy based on InfoTrie sentiment data.
+This long/short systematic strategy for Crude Oil Futures uses InfoTrie’s Sentiment Analysis.
 Difference in the two exponential moving averages (slow and fast) of both sentiment and the market data will identify the Long/Short signal to make an entry on Crude Oil futures contract.
 The position is kept open until hit by its own stop-loss or target level set by the strategy at the point of entry day.
 Simple compounding with constant one leverage as considered as a trade size.